Keepup Store Docs

 Authentication

 Authenticate your API calls by including your API key in the Authorization header of every request you make.
-You can manage your API key from your business settings page.
+You can manage your API key from your page.

 Secure your API key